riot/riot.github.io/api.md

 ```

 <aside class="note note--warning">:warning:
-Beware that the <code>$</code> and <code>$$</code> helpers will perform a DOM query also through the DOM nodes generated by the children Riot.js components contained into your template.
+Beware that the <code>$</code> and <code>$$</code> helpers will also perform a DOM query through the DOM nodes generated by the children Riot.js components contained into your template.
 </aside>

 ### Manual construction

-Riot.js components are meant to be compiled to javascript via [@riotjs/compiler]({{ '/compiler' | prepend:site.baseurl }}).
+Riot.js components are meant to be compiled to JavaScript via [@riotjs/compiler]({{ '/compiler' | prepend:site.baseurl }}).
 However you can build them manually with any rendering engine you like.

 #### Component shell interface

-The Riot.js compiler just creates a shell object that will be transformed internally by riot to create the [component object](#component-interface).
-If you want to build this shell object manually it's worth to understand its interface first:
+The Riot.js compiler just creates a shell object that will be transformed internally by Riot to create the [component object](#component-interface).
+If you want to build this shell object manually it's worth understanding its interface first:
 ```ts
 interface RiotComponentShell<P = object, S = object> {
   readonly css?: string